 Australian Dollar ($A) (AUDUSD): 73.87 US cents

 Australian Investing News

-In 1945, Warren Buffett took $1,200 he made in business and bought 40 acres of farm in Nebraska.
-He was 14.
-Buffett was a millionaire by his late 20’s but ‘only’ worth $300m at his 50th birthday.
+Interested in making money from investing?
+Consider this: Warren Buffett was a millionaire in his late 20’s but ‘only’ worth $300m at his 50th birthday.
 Now he is a $US84 billion investor.

 That means he made 99% of his wealth after turning 50!
 How does a 50-year-old do that when the world seems to be falling apart?
 Download the free Aussie investing ebook, “What Buffett’s Investing Checklist Can Teach Aussie Investors“ when you join the free Rask Group Investor Club Newsletter.
 You’ll get insights into the 4 steps Buffett uses to pick his investments.